jitterted/tdd-game/tasklist.md

 # Tasks

+## Rule/Play Change
+* [X] Playing a TECH DEBT card is played against yourself instead of opponent
+* [X] Always draw playing cards up to full hand, don't draw individual cards Change from *Draw* drawing a single card to draw to full hand.
+* [ ] TECH DEBT card is auto-played as soon as it's drawn (still need to draw to full hand)

 ## Bugs
-* [ ] When 2nd player joins, 1st player's view of their opponent's name doesn't get updated, because no event is sent upon 2nd player join.
+* [X] When 2nd player joins, 1st player's view of their opponent's name doesn't get updated, because no event is sent upon 2nd player join.
 * [X] Race condition: game state changed event messages can be processed out of order, causing the display to be incorrect (e.g., too many discards at once)